Kyllingene/anerror/README.md

 ## Color

-There is also basic color support in the forms of `fail_color` and `error_color!`, both of which print their error messages in bold red.
-If more diverse color support is something you want to see, feel free to submit a PR or an issue.
+You can enable color via the feature flag `color`, which changes `fail` and `error!` to both print in bold red.
+If more diverse builtin color support is something you want to see, feel free to submit a PR or an issue.

 ## How it works